sahil-kumar11/Student-Management-System/README.md

 # 👨‍💻 Developer

-Developed with ❤️ using Django Framework.
+Developed by Sahil Kumar using Django Framework.

 ---